 Frijoles Molidos (re-fried black beans)

 Besides the deliciously addictive patacones, Silva made a muy sabroso dish of beef tenderloin in a cream sauce (similar to Beef Stroganoff) served with white rice and a tomato salad.

 The following day included an adventurous and educational outing to Villa Vanilla Spice Plantation.
-A bio-dynamic farm in the middle of a rain forest is located 10 miles east of Quepos.
-We did not opt for the half day tour but rather completed a self guided tour.
-Walking around we experienced the sights, tastes, and aromas of vanilla, cinnamon, pepper and other tropical spices, essential oil plants, and a wide variety of tropical ornamental plants.
+A bio-dynamic farm in the middle of a rainforest is located 10 miles east of Quepos.
+We did not opt for the half day tour but rather completed a self-guided tour.
+Walking around we experienced the sights, tastes, and aromas of vanilla, cinnamon, pepper , and a wide variety of tropical ornamental plants.

 |(Image courtesy of John Nicholson)|

 The next afternoon we visited Rainmaker Conservation Project.
-Rainmaker, a 1,500 acre property, is home to Morpho butterflies, varieties of birds, the colorful poison dart frog, the endemic Harlequin Toad, and thousands of unique plant species.
-Once again electing to self guide ourselves, we walked the trails and came upon a canopy suspension bridge system.
+Rainmaker, a 1,500-acre property, is home to Morpho butterflies, varieties of birds, the colorful poison dart frog, the endemic Harlequin Toad, and thousands of unique plant species.
+Once again electing to self-guide ourselves, we walked the trails and came upon a canopy suspension bridge system.
 The bridges, we were told, are built to U.S. engineering standards.
 The six sections total a bit over 800 feet, spanning from platforms attached to massive hardwood trees to create an impressive canopy walk.
 The design permits minimal forest impact, which gave us an opportunity to explore the majesty of the forest canopy from a bird's eye view.
-At the end of the walk a pristine waterfall pool will beckoned us to enjoy a refreshing dip.
+At the end of the walk a pristine waterfall pool will beckon us to enjoy a refreshing dip.